howerj/cdb/readme.md

 For any bugs, email the [author][].
 It comes with a 'works on my machine guarantee'.
 The code has been written with the intention of being portable, and should work on 32-bit and 64-bit machines.
-It is tested more frequently on a 64-bit Linux machine, and less so on frequently on Windows.
-Please give a detailed bug report (including but not limited to what machine/OS you are running on, a failing example test case, etcetera).
+It is tested more frequently on a 64-bit Linux machine, and less frequently on Windows.
+Please give a detailed bug report (including but not limited to what machine/OS you are running on, compiler, compiler version, a failing example test case, etcetera).

 - [ ] Improve code quality
   - [ ] Stress test (attempt creation >4GiB DBs, overflow conditions, etcetera)
-  - [ ] Validate data read off disk; lowest 8 bits of stored hash match bucket, pointers are within the right section, and refuse to read/seek if invalid.
   - [ ] Use less memory when holding index in memory
+  - [ ] Use a fuzzer (like American Fuzzy Lop) to find faults
 - [ ] Allow compile time customization of library
-  - [x] 16/32/64 bit version of the database
   - [ ] allow run time configuration of 16/32/64 bit versions?
   - [ ] allow code to be compiled out to save size
 - [ ] Split out the callbacks in [main.c][] into a file called 'hosted.c' so